 Unearthing the data behind the most prevalent livestock facts

-On June 8 at 10:00 BST join an online discussion to learn about the provenance of popular livestock facts, recognise gaps in knowledge, and get up to speed on the latest figures.
+On June 8 2018 LD4D hosted an online discussion to launch a set of factsheets and discuss the provenance of popular livestock facts, recognise gaps in knowledge, and get up to speed on the latest figures.
+Watch the recorded webinar and read a summary of the discussion below.

 That’s why we’re digging into the evidence behind commonly cited livestock facts and figures to better understand their origins, calculations and context.
 This webinar will launch a new series of factsheets investigating the most widespread claims.
 What we’ve found may surprise you!